IAmJonoBo/Prometheus/README.md

 - **SaaS multi-tenant:** Canary releases, feature flags, and signed artefacts keep hosted deployments within the quality and compliance gates defined in the brief.
-- **CLI / SDK:** Lightweight clients exercise ingestion, decision, and monitoring flows for automated rehearsals.
+- **CLI / SDK:** The Typer CLI (`poetry run prometheus …`) and Python SDK (`sdk/`) exercise ingestion, decision, and monitoring flows for automated rehearsals.

 ## Getting started

 1. Review `docs/overview.md` for the mission and success criteria.
 2. Read the stage README for the area you are modifying (e.g., `retrieval/README.md`).
+3. Launch the optional external stack from `infra/` when you need Postgres, Temporal, or search backends locally (`cd infra && docker compose up -d`).
-3. Follow environment setup guidance in `configs/README.md` once services are ready to configure.
+4. Follow environment setup guidance in `configs/README.md` once services are ready to configure.
-4. Review `docs/tech-stack.md` to align local tooling with the reference stack before introducing new dependencies or providers.
+5. Review `docs/tech-stack.md` to align local tooling with the reference stack before introducing new dependencies or providers.

-Sample datasets, docker-compose profiles, and automation scripts will land in future iterations.
-Track progress in `docs/ROADMAP.md`.
+Sample datasets ship in `docs/samples/`, and the infrastructure compose profiles now live under `infra/`.
+Track broader progress in `docs/ROADMAP.md`.

 ## Bootstrap pipeline